nodejs/next-10/surveys/2025-04/questions.md

 - Where do you currently live? (countries list)
   - Country

+- What is your primary language? (add list of languages)

 - How long have you been working with Node.js? (numbers list from 0 to 15+)

 - In what kind of organizations are you working in?